Study abroad with some of the best in business

 Yes.
 The Harbert College of Business summer programs in Milan, Italy, and Madrid, Spain, are Auburn programs led by experienced Auburn faculty.

-All courses and internships taken as part of the program are official Auburn courses and require similar work and count the same as those taken on campus.
+All courses and consulting internships taken as part of the program are official Auburn courses and require similar work and count the same as those taken on campus.
 Furthermore, abroad programs offered through third parties (not-AU faculty led), do not offer Auburn coursework, and students often cannot get credit for some or any of the coursework taken on such programs.

 Professional experience, such as internships and consulting, is quickly becoming a necessity for job seekers as over 74% of companies look for either internship or actual job experience to screen applicants.
 Over 40% said they prefer 2 significant work-related experiences.